subvisual/subvisual.com/src/posts/2014-04-14-the-keyword-arguments-falacy.md

 date: 2014-04-14
 tags:
   - development
+intro: >
-intro: "Ruby 2.0 came with a feature that I love, that's the keyword arguments.
-They allow you to make your objects interface clearer, so you can call methods like so:"
+  Ruby 2.0 came with a feature that I love, that's the keyword arguments.
+They allow you to make your objects interface clearer.
 ---

 Ruby 2.0 came with a feature that I love, that's the keyword arguments.
 They allow you to make your objects interface clearer, so you can call methods like so: